trobz/openerp-web-unleashed/README.md

 In this example, a new view extend the basic Backbone View and is added to ```my_module``` namespace with the name "GreatView".

-Now you have access to this object from anywhere by simply using the name you use to declare it:
+Now you have access to this object from anywhere by simply using the name you used to declare it:

 ```js
     ...